local_shipping Car Shipping checklist_rtl My Cars volunteer_activism Services question_mark FAQ conciergeContact Us

 99% of the time you sign contract with broker company, then broker company hires carrier - transportation company with trucks.

-Broker has bond of $75,000 that is for broker's wrongdoing only, it does not cover your car from damage in transit.
+Auto transport broker has bond of $75,000 that is for broker's wrongdoing only, it does not cover your car from damage in transit.

 Carrier has mandatory $100,000 cargo (usually $250,000-$350,000) insurance that can be split between up to 9 cars that fit on Stinger Truck (like on picture above) or 7-8 cars that fit on high mount trailers, or less cars for smaller trucks.